-The focus of our youth ministry is on teaching and equipping these young saints for the work of service to the building up of the body of Christ (Eph 4:11-16).
-The point of this equipping is to make true disciples of these believers, and help them to do the same for others (Matt 28:18-20).
-Our youth ministry is led by our Associate Pastor, and he and the other adults that help out in this ministry all do it to see our young people become more faithful worshippers of the one true and living God.
-We seek this goal through faithful teaching of the core doctrines of the faith, as well as teaching the distinctives of Christians like us throughout church history who have handed down a body of faith for our maturity and growth.
+The focus of our youth ministry is on teaching and equipping these young saints for the work of service to the building up of the body of Christ (Ephesians 4:11-16).
+The point of this equipping is to make true disciples of these believers, and help them to do the same for others (Matthew 28:18-20).
+Our youth ministry is led by a team consisting of our Associate Pastor and other adults who enjoy working with teens.
+Their purpose for this ministry is to see our young people become more faithful worshippers of the one true and living God.
+We seek this goal through faithful teaching of the core doctrines of the faith, as well as teaching the distinctives of Christians throughout church history who have handed down a body of faith for our maturity and growth.
 It is only as we know God better that we can love him more perfectly and obey him more faithfully.

 Our youth, like all members, are expected to be faithful to the regular meetings of the church body, whether that is the whole church corporately or our twice weekly meetings together as a group.

 Our entire church meets together to worship our risen Lord every Sunday morning at 9:30.
 After the morning service, there is a brief time of fellowship for the church body and any visitors in attendance.